Degra02/apcm/notes/hashing.typ

   ),
   title: "One-way Function"
 )[
-Function that is easy to compute on every input, but hard to invert given the image of a random input ]
+Function that is easy to compute on every input, but hard to invert given the image of a random input.

 The existence of such one-way functions is still an open conjecture.
+]

 == Hash functions
 A hash function is secure if: